deNBI/cloud-portal-client/README.md

   * inventory_openstack is your inventory file which you created in the first step.

-  * You can start only the client or with bibigrid with tags "bibigrid" or "client_only" **Choose  different files**
+  * If you also want to start bibigrid use the tag "bibigrid" **Choose  different files**

 You can also specify different .env , .secrets and server.pem files.